d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

-To observe the effects of overfitting more easily, we can make our problem high-dimensional, setting the data dimension to $d = 200$ and working with a relatively small number of training examples—here we'll set the sample size to 20:
+To observe the effects of overfitting more easily, we can make our problem high-dimensional, setting the data dimension to $d = 200$ and working with a relatively small number of training examples—here we will set the sample size to 20:

 ```{.python .input  n=2}
 %matplotlib inline